egenn/pdsr/_book/79-BaseGraphics.md

 | Boxplot       | `boxplot(x)`             |
 | Heatmap       | `heatmap(x)`             |

 R documentation for each of the above commands provides extensive coverage of graphical parameters. `?par` gives the main documentation file for a long list of graphical parameters.
-These can be set either with the `par()` command ahed before using any plotting command
+These can be set either with the `par()` command before using any plotting command.

 Let's create some synthetic data: